 - Cornice repair/replacement

 - A completed application must be submitted and approved prior to work beginning.
+The application must include before photos and renderings of what the ‘after’ look will be.

 - If the application is being made by someone other than the property owner, written permission from the property owner must be submitted with the application.